-- Meaningful Name: His name means "snow," and his original spirit form resembled a tiny snowflake.
+- Meaningful Name: His name means "sound of snow," and his original spirit form resembled a tiny snowflake.
 It helps since Yato found him on a snowy night.

 - Mouthy Kid: He doesn't pull his punches when it comes to expressing how pathetic he thinks Yato is.

 - Mukokuseki: Yukine is a (presumably) Japanese kid with blonde hair and amber eyes.

 - Named Weapons: His weapon name is "Sekki."

 - Number Two: Since he's Yato's only active shinki, Yukine is, by default, Yato's Guidepost: his most trusted aide.

 - Older Than They Look: Despite his small size and cuteness, he's only about a year younger than Hiyori, leading to her horror when she realizes that she invited someone close to her age to sleep in the same bed as her.
 Will be played even more straight as the series goes on, as he is fundamentally ageless a a Shinki, which leads to Who Wants to Live Forever?, as noted below.